dataforgoodfr/d4g-community-manager/README.md

 Alternatively, you can use the provided `docker-compose.yml` file to manage the bot's container.
 This is the recommended method for running the bot in production.

-First, ensure you have a complete `.env` file in the `marty_bot` directory.
+First, ensure you have a complete `.env` file in the root directory.
 Then, you can start the bot with:

 ```bash
 docker-compose up -d